11/03/2026

 It isn’t just the initial condition of a building that matters, as its ongoing upkeep is also crucial.
 The Building Control Alliance monitors the maintenance of buildings to check that they remain safe and accessible, as problems and deterioration can occur over time.

-Environmental responsibility is more important than ever and Paragon Space is dedicated to supplying sustainable modular buildings.
-The UK Green Building Council’s job is to support the ongoing improvement of new build construction and explore ways to achieve a greener future.
+Looking after our environment is more important than ever, and Paragon Space is passionate about supplying sustainable buildings.
+The UKGBC’s mission is to help the construction industry go green.
+They support the ongoing improvement of new builds and explore innovative ways to protect our beautiful planet.

 Zero Carbon Hub

-The Zero Carbon Hub was created to support the Climate Change Act, which is a commitment by the UK to achieve net zero carbon emissions by 2050.
-The organisation closed in 2016 but continues to offer valuable online guidance for the manufacturing of carbon zero homes and buildings.
+Originally created to support the UK's commitment to achieving net-zero carbon emissions by 2050, the Zero Carbon Hub played a massive role in shaping modern energy efficiency standards.
+The organisation closed in 2016 but continues to offer valuable online guidance for the manufacturing of carbon-zero homes and buildings.

 Related Articles